 Your first ukulele chord is typically an open position C major chord.
 It's only one finger and ukulele players love to show new players this, the easiest, usable ukulele chord for new players.
 Especially someone coming from guitar where an open position C major is three fingers and not that easy as the first chord.

-For more information than you'll even need for a C chord visit the lessons for January 1, Chord of the Day - C.
+For more information than you'll even need for a C chord visit the lesson for January 1, Chord of the Day - C

 End of Lesson - Thanks, Hope You Enjoyed It!